 Despite James enjoying himself, his navy records indicate that all was not well.
 He was assessed on four occasions and on three of these the officer in charge noted that James was very popular with everyone but he was struggling.
 In three of these reports the details were words to the effect that James is young and small in stature but will hopefully develop well, given a bit more time.
 However, the fourth report was written by someone who, with hindsight, was a bit more on the ball.
 This report is very short and just says “James is incompetent and should be removed from the navy as soon as possible”.

 James graduated from Dartmouth and then spent a few years stationed on aircraft carriers which he found to be quite exciting.
 After that he was being considered for pilot training.
 Flying is an ideal job for officers who are small, as the space inside an aircraft cockpit is very restricted and not suitable for big men.
 James was sent to Yeovilton and was flown in a Firefly as a familiarisation training exercise.
 It was around this time that everything just became too much for him.
 He had also had a short interlude with a lady called Hope but things with Hope had not worked out as well as he had hoped.
 Presumably this had also added to his anxieties.

 He went home for the weekend to see his parents, and while there, he had a complete mental breakdown and became convinced that he was the devil incarnate.
-His father, who was very religious (as were lots of people at the time), tried to perform an exorcism to remove the devil from him but this probably made things worse, as James was then made to feel that he really did have the devil in him.
+His father, who was very religious (as most people were at the time), tried to perform an exorcism to remove the devil from him but this probably made things worse, as James was then made to feel that he really did have the devil in him.

 Exactly what happened in James’ brain, we will never know, but his father called the navy and they arranged an ambulance to pick James up.
 He was drugged and was taken to the Royal Naval Hospital at Netley near Southampton.
 This was around 1953 when James was about 23 years old.
 The diagnosis was schizophrenia.